 The second half of the book is the real wind up.
 80 plus pages of BATTLE REPORTS!!!!
 The 6 or 7 battles described certainly give you information about the armies involved and how they are simulated under the game system.
 I can't help thinking it would have been a whole lot more useful to have done 80 pages of army lists, showing the factors for troops for the whole period allegedly covered by the rules.
 At the very least they could have started with the War of Spanish Succession and picked armies at every 30 years or so to show the development.
 It's not like they haven't got the figures.
 THEY PRINTED ENOUGH PHOTOS OF THEM.
 The Battle Reports would have made good magazine articles or downloads on the web to help you once you've bought the rules.

 I realise I'm a lonely voice in the wilderness on this matter.
-The three reviews on Amazon (including one from Charles Vasey) and 4 or 5 star.
+The three reviews on Amazon (including one from Charles Vasey) are 4 or 5 star.
 It's almost like wargamers want to have their pockets picked.
 I'm not objecting to quality.
 I like a nice production standard in a book, but I also expect to get decent actual content.
 The goal shouldn't be to pad something to 190 pages so the punter thinks he's getting value for money when the intellectual property in the book is short changing you.

 Which is a way of saying can they please put a pdf on the Warlord Games website for War of the Spanish Succession armies.